Council tax bailiffs - Fees.

-Use this template to make a complaint or start a claim in connection of being charged the £110 sale or disposal stage fee fraudulently when no goods have been sold.
+Use this template to make a complaint or start a claim in connection of being charged the £110 sale or disposal stage fee fraudulently when no goods have been transported or sold.

-Make a formal complaint if you were charged a £110 sale stage fee when no sale was made.
+Make a formal complaint if you were charged a £110 sale stage fee when no transport or sale was made.

 It is also a criminal offence, you can report it to the police.

 When you have paid the council before the bailiff started any enforcement stage you must notify the bailiff in writing under Paragraph 59(2) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 and this prevents further fee stages being charged.